 2012(17th of Tevet, 5773): Eighty-nine year old Beate Sirota Gordon, “the unsung heroine of Japanese women’s rights” passed away.
 (As reported by Margalit Fox)

 2012: Security forces arrived early this morning at the West Bank outpost of Oz Zion, demolished makeshift structures and evacuated a small group of right-wing activists who had remained at the site.
-The move came after a failed attempt on Friday night to evacuate the site during which settlers clashed with IDF soldiers and border police.

 2012: In “Several Eras End at One Lower East Side Building” published today David W. Dunlap described the world that surrounded the First Romanian-American Synagogue known as ‘the cantors’ Carnegie Hall.”